 Some of the larger towns with decent accommodations are far apart and I seem to arrive about 5:30 just as it gets dark, then have to seek a place to stay since it’s difficult to book ahead when you don’t know where you’ll end up.

-We wove through the town to a hotel where I was the only guest, but it had secure motorcycle parking and was clean.
-The manager and the rider who’d led me both carried all my gear to the room and were very friendly though it seemed odd for such a big place to be empty.
-That brief paranoid thought of how it could be a setup swam through my mind but I was so tired and wet I didn’t care if they did.
-I got out of my gear and flopped on the bed, absolutely starving and regretting not grabbing a snack at the gas station.
+We wove through the town to an older and vacant area, to a hotel where I was the only guest, but it had secure motorcycle parking and was clean.
+The manager and the rider who’d led me there, both carried all my gear to the room and were very friendly though it seemed odd for such a big place to be empty.
+That brief paranoid thought of how it could be a setup swam through my mind but I was so tired and wet I didn’t care if they did rob and beat me.
+I got out of my gear, stood my shirt in the corner and flopped on the bed, absolutely starving and regretting not grabbing a snack at the gas station.
 I’d had a cup of coffee and 2 tortillas that morning and nothing since, having shared all the other tortillas in the pack with some policemen who’d gathered around the bike that morning.

-As I sat there, there was a knock at my door and the rider who’d brought me to the hotel showed me a menu for a pizza place.
-Again I laughed at the answered prayer, though the small pizza I ordered didn’t sound that great as I’d not had a good meal in a while.
-No complaints as it was food at least!
+As I sat there on the bed, staring at nothing, there was a knock at my door and the rider who’d brought me to the hotel was standing there with a menu for a pizza place.
+Again, I laughed at the answered prayer, though the small pizza I ordered didn’t sound that great, however I wasn't going to complain!

-Moments after, there was a knock at the door, way too soon for a pizza to have been made, I thought.
-I opened the door to the guy who’d gone for the pizza, holding three plastic grocery sacks.
-One contained half a chicken broiled to perfection, the other sack filled with steaming cooked potatoes, fried plantains and some sort of white rice-like patties wrapped in banana leaves.
-The final sack contained a liter of ice cold Coke and some plastic cups.
+Moments after, there was a knock at the door, far too soon for a pizza to have been made, I thought.
+I cautiously opened the door to the guy who’d gone for the pizza, who was holding three plastic grocery sacks.
+He handed them to me then disappeared.
+I thought it odd for a pizza to be delivered in three Walmart type bags.
+I peered into the first and spotted an ice cold 1 liter bottle of Coca Cola.
+I was elated.
+I explored the second bag and found a pile of steaming hot potatoes, fried plantains and a bunch of some sort of white rice-like patties wrapped in banana leaves.
+Wow!
+I looked in the third sack to find, you guessed it, a roasted half chicken!

-I burst out laughing again as it was a feast and waaay better than pizza.
-He smiled and closed the door with no explanation.
+I literally burst out laughing at the miracle.
 What a surprise and an absolute feast!
-I watched the rest of the idiotic movie and stuffed my face with the best food I’ve had in a long time, smiling inside at my father’s gift.
+I watched the rest of the idiotic movie and stuffed my face with the best food I’ve had in a long time, smiling deeply inside at my Father’s gift.